 Before Jemiscoe "Jem" Chambers-Black joined Andrea Brown Literary Agency in 2020, she was an assistant director for film and television.
 Her love for books prevailed, and she went back to school to study English Literature and creative writing in fiction and earned her MFA.
 She represents adult fiction, YA, MG, picture book authors, illustrators and select adult nonfiction.
 She is especially looking for diverse voices.

-Jem is open to the following as of the top of 2023.
+Jem is open to the following as of the top of spring/summer 2023.
 Please stay tuned for when she opens more widely.

-Romance—rom com, paranormal, and contemporary
+Romance—contemporary, rom com, paranormal, and fantasy

-Suspense/Thriller, and a cozy mystery (think Living Single or Golden Girls with a dead body)
+Mystery/Cozy Mystery—(think Living Single or Golden Girls with a dead body)

 Etta Easton's THE KISS COUNTDOWN, a rom-com about a down-on-her-luck entrepreneur who finds her feelings are all too real when she agrees to a fake relationship with an astronaut to help him reassure and distract his anxious family as he prepares for an upcoming moon launch.
 Berkley acquired in a pre-empt, in a two-book deal, for six-figures, and will publish the first book in spring 2024.